Lin Gengxin: 2014–present: Commercial success

 In 2014, Lin starred in youth romance film My Old Classmate with Zhou Dongyu.
 The film was a commercial success, and won the Jury Prize at the 21st Beijing College Student Film Festival.
 The same year, he starred in crime action film Black & White: The Dawn of Justice; and reunited with Tsui Hark in the period action film The Taking of Tiger Mountain.
 The Taking of Tiger Mountain was a success, becoming one of the highest-grossing films of all time in China with US$150 million.

 In 2015, Lin was cast in Chinese historical drama God of War, Zhao Yun, based on the Chinese novel Romance of the Three Kingdoms.
 He plays General Zhao Yun, who falls in love with a girl named Xiahou Qingyi (played by Girls' Generation's Im Yoona).
 The drama premiered in April 2016, and reached viewership ratings as high as 2%, and recorded more than 10 billion hits through various Chinese online videos sites.
 The same year, Lin headlined action comedy For a Few Bullets and martial arts film Sword Master.
 He also featured in Zhang Yimou's historical fantasy epic The Great Wall.

 In 2017, Lin starred in Stephen Chow's Journey to the West: The Demons Strike Back, playing Sun Wukong.
-The film grossed $239.5 million, becoming the highest grossing film among the Journey to the West novel adaptations.
+The film grossed $239.5 million, becoming the highest-grossing film among the Journey to the West novel adaptations.
 The same year, he starred in historical action drama Princess Agents.
 The drama was a massive hit, and Lin gained renewed recognition for his portrayal of the male lead, Yuwen Yue.

 In 2018, Lin reprised his role as Shatuo Zhong in Detective Dee: The Four Heavenly Kings, the third installment of the Detective Dee film series by Tsui Hark.

 In 2019, Lin was cast in the crime suspense drama Lost and Love as a policeman.

+In 2022, Lin starred in the romance and fantasy drama The Legend of Shen Li, which was aired on March 18, 2024, on Hunan Television, Tencent Video, and Mango TV.
+This drama was also Lin and Zhao Liying's second collaboration after their first drama Princess Agents in 2017.